muhreeyaa/shopping-cart/README.md

 ### Repo Setup
 1. Create new remote project repository called "shopping-cart" on your GitHub online interface and "clone" it onto your desktop.

-2. In Terminal, navigate to your desktop repo using the below command:
+2. In Terminal, navigate to your desktop repo using the command:
     ```cd ~/Desktop/shopping-cart```

 3. Create a new file in your repo called "shopping_cart.py" and copy the following contents inside: